 Ian Macpherson BEM

-Ian first began his career working at the age of 14 in a working man’s club gaining valuable experience at such a young age.
-This opened the way to playing for local shows.
+Ian first began his career at the age of 14, working in a working men’s club and gaining valuable experience at such a young age.
+This opened the way to performing in local shows.

-Ian joined the army as a professional musician, studying Percussion at the Scottish Divisional School of Music, Edinburgh.
-Having spent 2 years in Edinburgh he graduated and studied for a further year at The Royal Military School of Music, Kneller Hall, London, under Bernard Harman – a former professor of percussion at The Royal College of Music.
-On completion, Ian was posted to The Band of the 1st Battalion The Royal Scots (The Royal Regiment) where he served in Northern Ireland, Scotland and Germany.
+He joined the Army as a professional musician, studying percussion at the Scottish Divisional School of Music in Edinburgh.
+After two years there, he continued his studies for a further year at the Royal Military School of Music, Kneller Hall, London, under Bernard Harman, a former Professor of Percussion at the Royal College of Music.
+On completion, Ian was posted to The Band of the 1st Battalion The Royal Scots (The Royal Regiment), where he served in Northern Ireland, Scotland, and Germany.

-In 1988, he was selected to attend the 3-year Bandmaster’s Course, again at Kneller Hall.
-On completion of the course he was awarded The Major Alf Young Memorial Prize for The Best Church Service and graduated as a British Army Bandmaster.
+In 1988, Ian was selected to attend the three-year Bandmaster’s Course at Kneller Hall.
+On completion, he was awarded The Major Alf Young Memorial Prize for Best Church Service and graduated as a British Army Bandmaster.

 In 1991, he was appointed Bandmaster of The Peninsula Band of The Royal Green Jackets in Dover.
 After a successful tour of duty, Ian retired from the Army in 1994.

-After 15 years of Army service, Ian moved to the Sultanate of Oman working for The Royal Oman Symphony Orchestra as Teacher of Percussion.
+After 15 years of Army service, Ian moved to the Sultanate of Oman, where he worked for The Royal Oman Symphony Orchestra as Teacher of Percussion.
 He was later appointed Musical Adviser to The Royal Oman Police with the rank of Major.

 On returning to the UK, Ian extended his teaching in schools before opening his own music studio in Harrogate, where he now manages and teaches full time.

-Ian has an extensive catalogue of original compositions and arrangements, all of which can be found at SafeMusic.co.uk.
+Ian has an extensive catalogue of original compositions and arrangements, all of which can be found through SafeMusic.

 Ian was awarded the British Empire Medal (BEM) in the 2020 New Year Honours List for Services to Education.